Phostwood/crash-analyzer/README.md

 **The Value of Automation:**
-I've developed my Phostwood's Skyrim Crash Log Analyzers to address a significant need in our modding community. **Each day**, the tool assists over **100 Skyrim modders** with diagnosing over **150 different crash logs** — far more than the volunteers in all of our communities could competently, manually handle.
-Detailed analysis of crash logs containing thousands of lines is precisely the kind of task that benefits from automation, especially given how few community members have both the expertise and available time to regularly assist others with crash log interpretation.
+I've developed my Phostwood's Skyrim Crash Log Analyzers to address a significant need in our modding community. **Each day**, the tool assists an average of over **200 Skyrim modders** with diagnosing over **325 different crash logs** — far more than the volunteers in all of our communities could competently, manually handle.
+Detailed analysis of crash logs containing thousands of lines is precisely the kind of task that benefits from automation, especially given how few community members have both the expertise and available time and energy to regularly assist others with crash log interpretation.

 And again, this analyzer is not intended to replace the invaluable expertise of the skilled manual crash log readers in our Skyrim modding communities.
 These experts are truly worth their weight in gold Septims!
 My goal is to free up more of their time so they can focus on the tricky logs where automated analysis is less helpful.